vikrantrc/write_logs_to_file/README.md

 1) Create a "tmp" folder if doesn't exist or any name of your choice to save log file in drupal root directory (Make such changes in code).
 2) Think and identify where you need to track code excecution, use "put_data_file_log($error_log);" function there.
-3) You need to define "$error_log" as an array above the fucntion call, as shown in code snippet.
+3) You need to define "$error_log" as an array above the function call, as shown in code snippet.

 Thanks to Neeraj Singh @ https://github.com/neerajsinghsonu, initiated by Neeraj while development.